openstack/oslo.i18n/doc/source/user/guidelines.rst

 =================================
- Guidelines for Use In OpenStack
+ Guidelines for Use in OpenStack
 =================================

 The OpenStack I18N team has a limited capacity to translate messages,